MESH-Dev/turnkey/README.md

-# MESH-Starter-Theme
+# MESH-Turnkey

-This theme is the starting point for new MESH Wordpress projects.
+Turnkey is a boilerplate WordPress website.

 Tools
 ---------------